stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 But when questioned, Slater relapsed into the habitual vacancy of the mountaineer, and only reiterated what he had said on the preceding day.

-  On the third morning occurred the first of the man&rsquo;s mental attacks.
+  On the third morning occurred the first of the man's mental attacks.
 After some show of uneasiness in sleep, he burst forth into a frenzy so powerful that the combined efforts of four men were needed to bind him in a strait-jacket.
 The alienists listened with keen attention to his words, since their curiosity had been aroused to a high pitch by the suggestive